Arlington National Cemetery's Education Program is now on Canvas! Learn More

 Arlington National Cemetery is proud to join the nation in honoring the 250th anniversary of the signing of the Declaration of Independence and the founding of the United States.
 The graves and memorials within Arlington’s 639 acres represent every era, every conflict, and every community that is part of the nation’s 250 years of history.
 The lesson plans and walking tour in this special commemorative module examine how the principles and ideals articulated in the Declaration of Independence have influenced American history and shaped Arlington National Cemetery.

-Designing a Capital City
+Lesson Plan: Designing a Capital City

 Students will consider how the design of a capital city reflects the values, history, and aspirations of a nation’s people.
 By analyzing Revolutionary War veteran Pierre L'Enfant's plan for Washington, D.C., they will identify core American civic values and use those to design their own ideal capital city.